 It was something Button could let go, though.
 The kid was new.
 No point in kneecapping her the first day.

 She turned to Button, interrupting the little detective’s flow of questions.
 “Detective Button, something very wrong is happening on my island, this mess is part of it, and it is my responsibility to fix it.
 This will cause trouble with Jason, which will cause trouble with Captain Mann, which you do not need your first week on the job.
 Leave now and request another partner.
 Nobody will be surprised.”
 She handed Button her empty cup and opened the car door, bracing herself against the cold and the dark.

 Nita stopped, one foot out the door, and looked back at Button.

 Even in the dim light from the streetlights, there was a lot of steel in that blue gaze, and while the chin was round, the jaw was set.

 Button pushed her glasses back up the bridge of her nose again.
 “I’m confused about what’s going on here, and I’m not happy that you’ve been drinking and you’re wearing poodle pants, but I’m coming with you anyway.
 We Buttons do not walk away from our partners.”

 Nita started to say no, but Button plowed on.

-“I don’t know much about being a detective yet, so I’ll watch while you interview this Vinnie, and then we’ll go home and get some sleep, and in the morning, we’ll figure it all out.”
+“I don’t know much about being a detective, so I’ll watch while you interview this Vinnie, and then we’ll go home and get some sleep, and then when we start work later today, we’ll be rested, and we’ll figure it all out.”

 “Oh.”
 Nita said, taken aback.
-“Thank you for saying ‘get some sleep’ instead of ‘sober up.’”
+“Thank you for saying ‘rested’ instead of ‘sober.’”